AndreasChristensen89/janken-bossu/README.md

 ### Pictures/characters:
 Bright and colorful colors are chosen to give a positive feeling.
 It's meant for the user to think of it as light-hearted.
 The background was designed to be spacy, simple, and with only a few major variations of colors.
 The characters were drawn as simple and with a hint of humour - they're meant to be stereotypical Japanese office workers as depicted in manga/movies.

+The background is set to repeat in order to allow for stretching of the image.

 ### Languages used
 * HTML